-There were a lot of great game trailers shown during E3 2019 however, one in particular has clung to memory.
+There were a lot of great game trailers shown during E3 2019 however, one, in particular, has clung to memory.
 It was a brief minute-twenty seconds long video for Genesis Noir, an upcoming adventure game from indie developer Feral Cat Den.
-Blending elements of noir and sci-fi with dark, surrealist visuals and psychedelic jazz, Genesis Noir presents a cosmic love story which sees players traveling across multiple dimensions to prevent the Big Bang.
+Blending elements of noir and sci-fi with dark, surrealist visuals and psychedelic jazz, Genesis Noir presents a cosmic love story that sees players traveling across multiple dimensions to prevent the Big Bang.

 Here, we’ll be covering everything you need to know about the upcoming indie game, including its release date and the latest news regarding story and gameplay.
 Make sure to check back as we’ll be updating this story following any new announcements.